trailblazer/trailblazer-test/README.md

 end
 ```

-Internally, it creates and returns a fresh activity by replacing the step for given `:id`, without making any patches to original activity.
+Internally, it creates and returns a fresh, *subclassed* activity (via "patching") whilst replacing the step for given `:id`.
+Be advised that this does *not change* the original activity class.

 You can also mock any nested activity (aka `Subprocess`) which does any heavy computations or I/O calls.